-Character Description: In this monologue, Linda talks to a stranger she met in a park.
+In this dramatic female monologue, LINDA talks to a stranger she met in a park about how she wishes she could be and feel more pretty.

 LINDA: Look at me.
 Go on and take a good look.
 Do you see me?
 I’m a woman.
 Not a man.
 My whole life I’ve been told that I look like a man.
 I don’t believe I ever received a compliment regarding my “looks” as a woman.